by John Levitt, PhD

 Parents need to be educated, supported and trained to support their children in healing from an eating disorder.
 Some treatment centers build that into their programs.
 Ask them about it.
 Make sure that they will involve you and make up your mind to be involved!

 Also, don’t be afraid to ask about the costs involved.
-Many treatment (e.g., residential) centers are running 60 days.
+Many eating disorder treatment (e.g., residential) centers are running 60 days.
 That’s a long time for your child to be away from home and away from school.
 It’s can also be about $60,000 plus.
 That doesn’t take into account post-center treatment.
 That can be equivalent to your child’s college tuition.

 I don’t want to discourage parents from using inpatient or residential treatment centers.
 I just want parents to understand what is involved in some types of treatments, carefully review the alternatives, if any, and enter treatment with realistic expectations and get their questions answered!
 It’s important for parents to be really clear about what is realistic to expect.